mvolkmann/blog/src/smalltalk/30-development-environment.md

 ## Background Image

-To add a background image to the `WorldMorph`:
+To add a background image to the `WorldMorph`, execute the following statements in a Workspace:

 ```smalltalk
 filePath := '/Users/volkmannm/Pictures/images/altitude1600.jpg'.